CSCfi/rstudio-daki/README.md

 Please note that once openshift-compatible rstudio image is built, you can proceed to deployment in notebooks environment at CSC.
 One way to ensure whether your custom image is compatible with openshift environment is to actually deploy the image successfully in Rahti container cloud at CSC.
 Please follow the instructions for [deploying a pre-made rstudio image onto notebooks environment](#Deployment-of-Rstudio-image-onto-notebooks-environment)

 # Rstudio for basic learning environment
 Rstudio dockerfile (file name: Dockerfile) for basic data analysis course (rstudio-shiny) includes the latest version of rstudio, R (v4.0.2) and basic R-packages.
-Other dockerfile (file name: *rstudio-rda.dockerfile*) for building  custom image (e.g., in cPouta cloud) is also available in *rstudio-shiny* folder.
+Other dockerfile (file name: *rstudio-rda.dockerfile*) for building  custom image (e.g., compatible in cPouta cloud) is also available in *rstudio-shiny* folder.

 ### Deploying Rstudio on Rahti *via* commandline
 Please use  *rstudio-shiny-template.yaml* template which will use *Dockerfile* available in *rstudio-shiny* folder to deploy it on Rahti container cloud in your namespace (= your project).
 The following openshift command can be used for the deployment of  rstudio-shiny: